Lessons from Coronavirus: What have we learnt as a result of dealing with COVID-19?

 How to contribute

 Submissions should be between 1,000 and 4,000 words and be accompanied by a high-resolution image.
 Articles should be well written, clear, succinct, and where appropriate include APA in-text referencing and a list of references.
 It is not expected that writers have previously been published in education/academic journals.
 We welcome articles from a wide range of sources including teachers, students, education leaders, researchers and academics.
+Please send 2-3 print-quality high resolution images to accompany your story.

 Staff wellbeing and professional development